technomancy/leiningen/TUTORIAL.md

 If you're lucky you'll be able to get away without doing any AOT (ahead-of-time) compilation.
-But there are some Java interop features that require it, so if you need to use them you should add in an :aot option into your project.clj file.
+But there are some Java interop features that require it, so if you need to use them you should add an :aot option into your project.clj file.
 It should be a seq of namespaces you want AOT-compiled.
 Again, the [sample.project.clj](http://github.com/technomancy/leiningen/blob/master/sample.project.clj)